eigan/mediasort/README.md

 Note: shortcuts cannot be combined, `-nv` will not work.
 This is a limitation of `symfony/console`.

+### TODO
+All of these before `1.0`

+- Show warning if missing :ext, or always append it.
+- More integration tests.
+- Show information when completed (num skipped, extensions encountered, etc).
+- `--dry-run`.

 ### Scenarios
 #### File name collision